angelromarco04/MyNotes/CS/OS/data/42_hierarchy.md

 - Memory accesses tend to be to adjacent positions.
 	- Sequential programs, iterative structures, vectors...
 - When an address is accessed it is probable that it will be accessed again.
-- +performance = less access to lower
+- +performance = less access to lower level memories.
+	- Highly accessed data stores in cache memory.

 ---
 ## Hierarchy's operation
+### Main Memory
+- Most important memory.
+- Is directly and explicitly accessed by the CPU.
+### Cache Memory
+- In in between the CPU registers and the MM.
+- Has small size and high access speed.
+- Every piece of data goes through it.
+- Is invisible to d

 ---